polterguy/polterguy.github.io/_posts/2022-02-09-dream-team.md

 I've got the best software development team on the planet.
-If I ask my backend head of development to split the atom, his answer will be; _"Do you need it before lunch?"_ - And if ask my frontend team lead to do something that's never been done before, nobody knows how to do, and everybody says it's impossible, her answer will be; _"Challenges!
+If I ask my backend head of development to split the atom, his answer will be; _"Do you need it before lunch?"_ - And if ask my frontend team lead to do something that's never been done before, nobody knows how to do, and everybody says is impossible, her answer will be; _"Challenges!
 PARTY!!"_ However, instead of me using words to explain the difference, I'll let her work speak for me.